Visual Arts Administration

 Concordia University Chicago's Visual Arts Administration degree develops an exciting range of skills to create a well-equipped individual who will excel in culturally rich art environments and organizations such as museums, art galleries, art agencies, educational institutions, commercial arts and public art.
 The administrative aspect will help you build relevant management and leadership skills to serve both not-for-profit and for-profit sectors.

 You have the option of earning a bachelor of arts degree or a bachelor of science degree in Visual Arts Administration.
-With the bachelor of arts degree, you will take more core classes in art, as well as business courses.
-The bachelor of science degree, you will take
+The difference between the degrees is the required courses you will take.
+With the bachelor of arts degree, you will take more core classes that focus on art.
+You will also take business courses to ensure you receive a well-balanced education.
+With the bachelor of science degree, you will take

-campus and community to learn more about their inspiration.
+The Ferguson Art Gallery, located in Kretzmann Hall, hosts professional exhibits of living artists who offer lectures for the campus and community to learn more about their inspiration.
 Special exhibitions and artist lectures are celebrated on campus throughout the year.